Creator(s): Massey Area Museum

 Cumming's photography shop has been reproduced in the Massey and District Museum, including the table so familiar to many young subjects and their doting parents.
 Taking photographs of family events was time consuming, but Hugh found time to record life beyond the studio, offering many of these scenes on postcards for the general public.

-Visit this Community Memories online exhibit to discover more about the life and time of this Canadian photographic pioneer.
+Visit this Community Stories online exhibit to discover more about the life and time of this Canadian photographic pioneer.